BALTIMORE — The Orioles 2025 season is underway.

 Despite an ability to hit the long ball, a low batting average hampered Sánchez, forcing him back to the minor leagues as recently as 2023.

-Since 2022 he's played with four teams, never hitting above .220, yet the Orioles saw enough to give Sánchez a guaranteed one-year deal worth a reported $8.5 million.
+Since 2022 he's played with four teams, never hitting above .220, yet the Orioles saw enough to give Sánchez a guaranteed $8.5 million this year.

-Sánchez replaces another popular Oriole in James McCann, who actually hit for a better average last year.
+Sánchez replaces another popular Oriole in James McCann, who outhit Sánchez in batting average last season.

-McCann, whose two years older, was forced to sign an off-season minor league deal with the Atlanta Braves, meaning the O's could've saved millions had they retained him.
+McCann, whose two years older, was forced to sign an off-season minor league deal with the Atlanta Braves, meaning the Birds could've saved millions had they retained him.

-The Orioles also decided to commit $14 million to 35-year-old relief pitcher Andrew Kittredge (1-year/$10 million) and utility outfielder Ramón Laureano (1-year/$4million).
+The O's also decided to commit $14 million to 35-year-old relief pitcher Andrew Kittredge (1-year/$10 million) and utility outfielder Ramón Laureano (1-year/$4million).

 Adding Laureano seems like a head-scratcher, since highly regarded prospect Heston Kjerstad made the opening day roster.